 “…if nothing happens, you’ve lost nothing.”
 You might compare preparedness to an insurance policy.
-But unlike conventional insurance policies where you pay into the plan and then have nothing to show for it (if nothing happens) and you didn’t need it – with survival preparedness, you will have lost nothing as you’ve procured supplies and hard assets which are yours, in your possession.
+But unlike conventional insurance policies where you pay into the plan and then have nothing to show for it (if nothing happens) and you didn’t need it – with survival preparedness you will have lost nothing as you’ve procured supplies and hard assets (and skills) which are yours, in your possession.
 Tangible.
 You can still use them…

-The survivalist minded will not go through the future blindly, not being led around by the nose; but instead leading themselves and thinking for themselves.
+The survivalist (preparedness) minded will not go through the future blindly, as sheeple being led by their ‘masters’; but instead will lead themselves, think for themselves.
 Discovering the risks.
-Adapting solutions to them.
+Adapting solutions for them.
 Taking charge of their own life.

-So the survivalist prepares.
+So the survivalist, the prepper, prepares.
 The survivalist takes charge of their own future.
-They commit the time to learn the truths beyond the main-stream-media.
+They commit the time to learn the truths beyond the mainstream marketing propaganda.
 They understand the systemic risks.
-They know that the price will be paid for our debt-ridden lifestyle, knowing that nothing in life comes for free, so to speak.
-One way or another, fast or slow, the price will be paid.
+They know that one day the price will be paid for our debt-laden lifestyle (as individuals and nations), knowing that nothing in life comes for free.

 By not preparing, you are preparing to fail.